This is my neighbourhood

 We’re exploring how growth and development could happen in a meaningful way at the Brentwood Co-op location.
 If you live, work, play or travel in the area, we want to hear from you.

 We’ve received an application to rezone and develop of the “Hawkwood Farm” property, located in the community of Arbour Lake in Northwest Calgary.
-Learn about the project and how to provide your input.

 A land use application for a proposed multi-residential development has been submitted in the community of Glendale.